Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: Results

 As stated earlier in this work, the choice of the reference line, where the geomagnetic and Askaryan electric fields are simulated and used as input to the model, is mostly irrelevant.
-This is demonstrated in Fig.~\ref{fig:RefLinesymmetry}, where we show $\vert \vec{E}\vert$ as a function of distance to core along the W-E line for the same shower geometry as in Fig.~\ref{fig:fullcomparison}.
+This is illustrated in Fig.~\ref{fig:RefLinesymmetry}, where we show $\vert \vec{E}\vert$ as a function of distance to core along the W-E line for the same shower geometry as in Fig.~\ref{fig:fullcomparison}.
 Each line in Fig.~\ref{fig:RefLinesymmetry} represents the electric field obtained from the simple model using as input one of 4 different reference lines (see legend).
 One can see that there is only a small dependence on the choice of the reference line, which is mostly visible in the right hand peak around $r\simeq100$ m.
-The main differences arise between the fields obtained when using as input the N and the S reference lines, and are understood in terms of early/late shower effects.
+The largest differences between the fields are obtained when comparing the N and S input reference lines.
+They can be understood in terms of early/late shower effects.
 Since the shower comes from the North, observers North of the core are closer to the shower than those at the South, inducing larger signals in the Northern reference line than in the Southern one.
 This effect is propagated to the predicted field amplitude of the model, which is $3\%$ larger when the North direction is used as input compared to that obtained with the South line as reference, for this particular shower geometry.
-When the West or East directions are used as input, the fields tend to fall in between the predictions obtained using the North and South reference lines as could be expected, what is particularly clear at the Cherenkov peaks.
+When the West or East directions are used as input, the fields tend to fall in between the predictions obtained using the North and South reference lines as could be expected, which is particularly clear at the Cherenkov peaks.
 This early/late effect diminishes near the core, where the N and S antennas have equivalent distances to points along shower axis.
-On the other hand the effect increases as the shower zenith angle $\theta$ rises, since differences in distance to shower from observers located N and S of the core become much more relevant.
+On the other hand the effect increases as the shower zenith angle $\theta$ rises, since differences in distance to shower maximum from observers located N and S of the core become much more relevant.